-10 Best MCP Servers for AI Coding in 2026
+Best MCP Servers for Coding Agents: 10 Worth Installing

 AI coding assistants are only as useful as the tools they can reach.
 Without MCP, your AI assistant is locked inside a chat window — it can write code but can't read your files, query your database, or check what's failing in production.
 With the right MCP servers, it can do all of that.
-If you're using Claude, Cursor, or Windsurf for coding, these are the 10 MCP servers worth setting up.
+If you're using Claude, Cursor, Windsurf, or a local model through Ollama, these are the 10 MCP servers worth setting up.
 Most take under two minutes to install.
-While you're at it, check out the best vibe coding tools in 2026 for a full picture of the current AI coding stack.
+While you're at it, check out the best vibe coding tools in 2026, the Claude Code vs Cursor vs Copilot comparison, and the best local LLMs for coding for a full picture of the current AI coding stack.

 What Is MCP?